Isaac Lidsky

 Isaac Lidsky (born July 30, 1979) is an American corporate speaker, author, actor and entrepreneur.
 Before losing his sight, he played Weasel on NBC's Saved by the Bell: The New Class.
 He is the first blind person to serve as a law clerk for the U.S. Supreme Court.
-He currently serves as CEO of ODC Construction, a residential shell contractor in Florida.
+He is CEO of ODC Construction, a residential shell contractor in Florida.

 Early life and education

 Lidsky was born in and grew up in Miami.
 His parents were Jewish emigrants from Cuba.
 A child actor, he was in a diaper commercial when he was six months old, and he went on to perform in more than 100 commercials.
 In 1993, when he was 13, he was cast as Weasel on NBC's Saved by the Bell: The New Class.
 Also in 1993, he was diagnosed with retinitis pigmentosa, a retinal degenerative disease that leads to progressive sight loss and blindness.

 Lidsky left Los Angeles in 1994 to attend college.
 He graduated from Harvard University in 1999 with an honors degree in mathematics and computer science.
 In 2001 he returned to Harvard to study law.
 Lidsky graduated magna cum laude from Harvard Law School in 2004.
 While there, he served as an editor of the Harvard Law Review and a Fellow of the Berkman Center for Internet & Society.